JoshMermel/JoshMermel.github.io/_posts/2015-11-15-Vim-repeat-indent.md

 ## The notion of [count]
 A feature of many Vim commands is that they optionally accept a count.
 This number tells the command how many times it should happen.
 For example, to go down five lines, you could hit j five time.
 Or you could hit 5j.
+This feature lets you cut down on key mashing and get right to the meat of text editing.

 ## >>
-The > command is a verb that can be read "indent by one line."
+The `>` command is a verb that can be read "indent by one line."
 It take a motion and indents everything between the cursor and the destination by one line.
-Some examples are >ip for "indent all lines of this paragraph" or gg>G for "indent the whole file by one shiftwidth"
+Some examples are `>ip` for "indent all lines of this paragraph" or `gg>G` for "indent the whole file by one shiftwidth"

 ## Weirdness with [count]>>
 Recently I wanted to indent a line by three shiftwidths.
-I'd never done this particular action before but with my understanding of [count] I assumed the right thing to do was 3>>.
+I'd never done this particular action before but with my understanding of [count] I assumed the right thing to do was `3>>`.

 To my surprise, this command indented the next three lines by one shiftwidth each.
 If I had wanted that I would have used 2>j.
 I tried several variations on